pinojs/pino-pretty/Readme.md

-`customPrettifiers` option provides the ability to add a custom prettify function for specific log properties. `customPrettifiers` is an object, where keys are log properties which will be prettified and value is the prettify function itself.
+`customPrettifiers` option provides the ability to add a custom prettify function for specific log properties. `customPrettifiers` is an object, where keys are log properties that will be prettified and value is the prettify function itself.
 For example, if a log line contains a `query` property, you can specify a prettifier for it:
 ```js